Rearrange elements in each column of a data-frame to fit a predefined correlation matrix

 target correlation matrix.
 Must have same dimensions as number of columns in data-frame.

-Number of optimization passes (default = 10) Increasing this value MAY improve results if n-columns (target correlation matrix dimensions) are many.
+Number of optimization passes (default = 10).
+Increasing this value MAY improve results if n-columns (target correlation matrix dimensions) are many.
+Decreasing the value for 'passes' is faster but may decrease accuracy.

 Value